 Now lower the barbell to your chest and then push it back up to its initial position.
 The wider your grip, the better the results.

-Make sure you warm up with a set of 20 reps; keep adding more weight as you move on for the final set.
+Make sure you warm up with a set of 20 reps; keep adding more weight as you move to the final set.
 Keep doing reps till you perform at least 10 reps with heavy weight till you get worked up.

 2. Dumbbell Bench press